Virtues to Live By

 Year 1 Class

-Our Class Saint is St Mary - Mary Mother of God
+Our Class Saint is Mary, Mother of God

 Catholic's believe that she conceived Jesus through the Holy Spirit while still a virgin.
 Mary was a 1st-century BC Galilean Jewish woman of Nazareth, and the mother of Jesus.
 She accompanied Joseph to Bethlehem, where Jesus was born.
 Mary has been venerated since early Christianity, and is considered by millions to be the most meritorious Saint of the religion.